XorTroll/Goldleaf/README.md

 ## Credits

-- Adubbz and all the (old) Tinfoil contributors, for their huge work with title installing and all the RE done with DevMenu.
+- Adubbz and all the (old) Tinfoil contributors, for their huge work with title installing.

 - C4Phoenix, for his awesome work doing this project's logo.